CBorowski-dev/docs-operaton-org/content/reference/bpmn20/custom-extensions/extension-elements.md

   <tr>
     <th>Description</th>
     <td colspan="2">
-      The configuration of a camunda connector.
+      The configuration of a operaton connector.
     </td>
   </tr>
   <tr>